 Units of credit: 6

-Cycle of offering: Term 3 in Trimester, however not offered in 2019.
+Cycle of offering: Term 1 2023, not offered every year

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: The Course outline will be made available closer to the start of term - please visit this website: www.unsw.edu.au/course-outlines

 The course outline contains information about course objectives, assessment, course materials and the syllabus.

 The University requires all students to be aware of its policy on plagiarism.

 For courses convened by the School of Mathematics and Statistics no assistance using generative AI software is allowed unless specifically referred to in the individual assessment tasks.

 If its use is detected in the no assistance case, it will be regarded as serious academic misconduct and subject to the standard penalties, which may include 00FL, suspension and exclusion.